ajcci/sky130_ajc_ip__por/README.md

 Layout of `sky130_ajc_ip__por`, approximate size is 230um x 230um sq.

 ## Design-Rule-Check (DRC)
-DRC was performed in Magic and then Klayout for the 'MR' rules.
+DRC is automatic in Magic.
 Design passes all rules in Magic except the 'MV diffusion spacing rules'.
-But according to Tim Edwards, these are not actual violations and are false positives, see pictured below.
+However, according to Tim Edwards at eFabless Inc., these are not actual violations and are false positives, see picture below.

 ![](magic_drc_violation.png)
 DRC rule violations that are false positives (not actual violations) related to 'MV diffusion spacing'

+Check the design using Klayout sky130 DRC deck for consistency:
+1. In the Magic Tcl interpreter, run `gds write sky130_ajc_ip__por.gds` to stream out a gds file from Magic.
+2. Load `sky130_ajc_ip__por.gds` into Klayout by running `klayout sky130ajc_ip__por.gds`
+3. Run sky130A DRC rule deck (assumes Klayout environment is already setup for sky130 pdk, not described here)

 ![](drc_sky130A.png)
 Output from Klayout showing no DRC rule violations (all green) for sky130A DRC runset

+Some special 'manufacturing rules' are not checked in Magic, so a special 'mr' rule deck in Klayout is used to check for those violations.
+Simply load the `sky130A_mr` DRC deck and run to produce the all-pass result pictured below:

 ![](drc_sky130A_mr.png)